DenisGorbachev/fastask-docs/src/HowToThink.md

   * Imagine a value (timeout: 10 minutes)
   * Use an [empty value](#empty-value)
   * Use a [default value](#default-value)

+### Write an estimator

+* If you need to estimate an object whose internal structure can't be learned in a short time, don't write an estimator: instead implement a try-each algorithm
+  * Examples
+    * Estimator for business strategies

 ### Refine the type